cayleygraph/cayley/docs/Configuration.md

 # Configuration

-Cayley can be configured using configuration file written in YAML / JSON or by passing flags to the `http` command line.
+Cayley can be configured using configuration file written in YAML / JSON or by passing flags to the command line.
 By default.
 All command line flags take precedence over the configuration file.

 - [Recommended Configuration](#Recommended-Configuration)